y-scope/log4j2-appenders/README.md

   the logs are being generated.

-* `AbstractBufferedRollingFileAppender` - An abstract class which enforces an opinionated workflow, skeleton interfaces and hooks optimized towards buffered rolling file appender implementations with remote persistent storage.
-In addition, the abstract class implements verbosity-aware hard+soft timeout based log freshness policy.
+* `AbstractBufferedRollingFileAppender` - An abstract class which enforces an opinionated workflow, skeleton interfaces, and hooks optimized towards buffered rolling file appender implementations with remote persistent storage.
+In addition, the abstract class implements a log-level-aware hard + soft timeout-based log-freshness policy.

-* `AbstractClpirBufferedRollingFileAppender` - Provides size-based file rollover, log freshness guarantee and streaming compression offered in `ClpIrFileAppender`.
+* `AbstractClpirBufferedRollingFileAppender` - Provides size-based file rollover, log freshness guarantee, and streaming compression offered by `ClpIrFileAppender`.

 # Usage
 ## `ClpIrFileAppender`
 1. Add the package and its dependencies to the `dependencies` section of your `pom.xml`: